JeremiahNgige/password-locker/README.md

 #### By Lucas Otieno Owino
 ## Description
 An application that will help us manage our passwords and even generate new passwords for us.
+## Installation
+* Clone this repository to your local computer.
+* Ensure you have python3.6 installed in your computer.
+* From the terminal navigate to the cloned project folder.
+* Run python3.6 run.py code in the terminal to launch.
+## Usage
+* Once you launch, You can either create a new user, or login or exit the application.
+* If you choose to login(lg), use: testuser as username and 12345 as PassWord
+* If you choose to create a new account, use cu as the code and follow the prompts.
+* Once logged in, you can:
+/**
+1: View Your saved credentials.
+2: Add new credentials.
+3: Remove credentials.
+4: Search credentials.
+5: Log Out.
+*/
 ## Requirements
 * Project should have two classes, a User class and Credentials class.
 * Application should have an authentication system that enables a user to log into their account and view their credentials.
 A user should be able to login to their account using the password that they created and NOT any password.